 Even if the memory loss condition is not curable, there are things you can do to make daily life more pleasant for all of you.

-It’s very important that you reach out and get help.
-People with dementia need support and access to others who know what it’s like.
-Joining a support group of people with early stage dementia is invaluable!
+People with dementia also need support and access to others who know what it’s like.
+Joining a support group of people with dementia during the early-stage is invaluable for them!

 You don’t have to do this alone At Caring Strategies, we understand dementia.
 Give us a call at 256-489-7573.
 We’d be happy to help with resources for everyone in the family.